scikit-learn-contrib/MAPIE/doc/theoretical_description_regression.rst

 The conformalized quantile method allows for better interval widths with heteroscedastic data.
-It uses quantile regressors with different quantile values to estimate the prediction bounds and the residuals of these methods is used to create the guaranteed coverage value.
+It uses quantile regressors with different quantile values to estimate the prediction bounds and the residuals of these methods are used to create the guaranteed coverage value.

 .. math::